Roam-Research/issues/README.md

 ## Feature requests

-To request a new feature [click here](https://github.com/Roam-Research/issues/issues/new?assignees=&labels=feature+request&template=feature_request.md&title=) and fill in the template.
-Please focus on the problem you're trying to solve over concrete implementations.
+To request a new feature [please join our forum](https://forum.roamresearch.com) and start a topic about it there.
+You will find other Roamans in the forum who can help vouch for your suggestions!

 Keep in mind that features often require a fair bit of work and maintenance, and even if they are good ideas there are many good reasons why they might not be picked up.
 For instance, they might not be aligned with the overall product vision, roadmap, or are out-prioritized.